 Depending on the flight phase, the SAFELAND concept envisions slightly different procedures in the event of pilot incapacitation.
 If the incapacitation occurs during cruise, Fig. 2 depicts the foreseen high-level steps to transfer the control of the aircraft from air to ground, whereby the GSO becomes the new Pilot-In-Command (PIC).
+If, on the other hand, incapacitation occurs during take-off or landing, there is no transfer of responsibility to a stand-by GSO.
+The departure/arrival GSO, already monitoring the flight will be the one taking over control.